ErythronDB/erythrondb-docker/README.md

       * **DB_DATA**: target path on host for mounting the PostGreSQL database (store the data); if using Docker Desktop, the host `DB_DATA` target must be a directory or subdirectory for which `file shareing` is enbable
       * **POSTGRES_INIT_USER** and **POSTGRES_INIT_DATABASE**: placeholders for DB admin credentials; needed to initialize the database.  **POSTGRES_INIT_USER** CANNOT be `postgres`
       * **TOMCAT_PORT**: mapped host port for tomcat (default=8080)
-      * **LOG**: target path on host for mounting tomcat log directory; enables logs to be viewed outside of the container; if using Docker Desktop, the host `LOG` target must be a directory or subdirectory for which `file sharing` is enabled
+      * **TOMCAT_LOG**: target path on host for mounting tomcat log directory; enables logs to be viewed outside of the container; if using Docker Desktop, the host `LOG` target must be a directory or subdirectory for which `file sharing` is enabled

 > **NOTE**: You may save the modified `.env` file with a different name or in a different location, but will need to provide the full path to the file to any`docker compose` command using the **`--env-file`** option. e.g.,  `docker compose --env-file ./config/.env.dev up`